Home » Posts tagged 'resources' (Page 4)

 Stop and Assess

-America has become Alzheimer Nation.
+Stop and Assess America has become Alzheimer Nation.
 Nothing is remembered for more than a few minutes.
 The news media, which used to function as a sort of collective brain, is a memory hole that events are shoved down and extinguished in.
 An attack in Syria, you ask?
 What was that about?
-Facebook stole your…what?
-Four lives snuffed out in a… a what?
-Something about waffles?
-Trump said… what?
-Let’s pause today and make an assessment of where things stand in this country as Winter finally coils into Spring.
+Facebook stole your…what? […]

 How to Find Essential Resources in Your Area (Before You Ever Need to Scavenge)

-What if things really went crazy and you were in a situation in which you needed to scavenge?
+How to Find Essential Resources in Your Area (Before You Ever Need to Scavenge) What if things really went crazy and you were in a situation in which you needed to scavenge?
 Would you know where to find the things you might need, like food, drugs, or water?
-This useful article will help you find and record the essential resources in your area – while the information is still easy to obtain. ~ Editor
+This useful article will help you find […]

 John Butman: New World, Inc.